Double the Romance, Double the Laughs: #ICYMI and Swipe Right

 Rachel has been performing in improv theater officially since she was 13, and performing unofficially her entire life.
 While offstage, she enjoys knitting sweaters of variable quality, eating foods that include salted caramel, and watching corny true crime television shows from the 90s.
 Rachel will also be performing with Un-Scripted this summer.
 Unfortunately, Pluto the Shih Tzu (pictured) did not make it through auditions and will not be performing in any Un-Scripted shows.

 Steven Anacker first caught the improv bug in the mid-‘90s as a member of Short Order Theater in New York City.
 In San Francisco, Steven has been lucky enough to play with the Leela Theatre, Secret Improv Society and BATS, as well as experimenting with new formats as a founding member of BoyGirlBoy, TwoXFour and the Improv Artists.
-Steven is thrilled to join the talented members of Un-Scripted Theater Company.
-Steven is thrilled to perform Swipe Right for the first time.
+Steven is thrilled to be a member of Un-Scripted Theater Company.

 Brad Gottesman is thrilled to perform in Super Scene at Un-Scripted Theater Company.
 Brad studied improv at UCLA and UCB Theatre and has performing for ten years.
 Since moving to the Bay Area, Brad has performed in numerous shows through Endgames Improv, Un-Scripted Theater Company and Pure Moxie Players.